^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The test is used for direct detection of Candida antigen in the blood of patients with invasive candidiasis.
-This test is more specific than the detection of antibodies.
-A value above 2 ng of serum Candida antigen (mannan) with ELISA involves invasive candidiasis.
+The test is used for direct detection of candidal antigen in the blood of patients with invasive candidiasis.
+This test is more specific than antibody detection.
+A value of more than 2 ng of serum candidal antigen (mannan) in ELISA suggests invasive candidiasis.
 The sensitivity of the method in cancer patients is 65-70% with a specificity of 100%.
-To identify antigen candidiasis in the blood serum, the study is recommended to be conducted at least 2 times a week.
+To detect candidal antigen in the blood serum, the test is recommended to be performed at least 2 times a week.